 A full breakfast is included in the room rate.

 Coffee or tea is ready on the sideboard whenever guests want it.
-Fill a mug and enjoy the morning on our porch, in our lawn chairs, or on the bench at the end of our dock.
+Fill a mug and enjoy the morning on our porch, in our lawn chairs, or on the dock.

 Breakfast is usually at 8:30, but we can accommodate earlier or later schedules.

 Here are a couple of our favorite breakfast recipes

 8 to 10 Roma tomatoes

 Mix in an oven safe skillet and cook until just set

 Make indentions for the eggs and add them